dotnet/csharpstandard/standard/variables.md

 ### §ref-span-safety-general General

-A *reference variable* is a variable that refers to another variable, called the *referent*.
-Therefore, a *reference variable* does not store its value.
-Instead, a *reference variable* refers to its *referent*.
+A ***reference variable*** is a variable that refers to another variable, called the ***referent***.
+Therefore, a reference variable does not store its value.
+Instead, a reference variable refers to its referent.
 Thus, the value of a reference variable is always the same as its referent variable.
-A *reference variable* is a local variable declared with the `ref` modifier.
+A reference variable is a local variable declared with the `ref` modifier.

-> *Example:* The following example demonstrates a local *reference variable* whose *referent* is an element of an array:
+> *Example:* The following example demonstrates a local reference variable whose referent is an element of an array:
 >
 > ```csharp
 > public class C